apache/arrow-adbc/docs/source/driver/snowflake.rst

 ``adbc.snowflake.sql.client_option.jwt_private_key_pkcs8_value``
-    Parses an encrypted or unencrypted PKCS #8 private key without having to it from the file system.
+    Parses an encrypted or unencrypted PKCS #8 private key without having to read it from the file system.
 If using encrypted, the ``adbc.snowflake.sql.client_option.jwt_private_key_pkcs8_password`` value
     is required and used to decrypt.